scurest/apicula/README.md

 * `.nsbtx`, `.BTX`, or `.BTX0` contain textures and palettes
 * `.nsbtp`, `.BTP`, or `.BTP0` contain pattern animations, which change the textures in a material
+* `.nsbta`, `.BTA`, or `.BTA0` contain material animations, for eg. texture scrolling effects (EXPERIMENTAL!!)

 Pattern animations are supported in the viewer and extractor, but not in the converter (neither COLLADA nor glTF support animations that change a material's textures).

+Material animations are supported in the viewer and extractor, but not in the converter.

 Importing apicula's COLLADA files has been tested in Blender and Maya.